Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 State Farm: Best Overall Provider

 State Farm can be a great option for young drivers and students.
 The company offers a good student discount of up to 25 percent.
-Drivers under 25 can also participate in the Steer Clear® educational program for more discounts.
+Drivers under 25 can also participate in the Steer Clear® educational program for more savings.

 USAA: Best For Military Members